 The Company has 10,000,000 authorized shares of preferred stock par value \$0.001 per share, which have five series.
-As of July 5, 2023, the Series A Preferred Stock has 0 shares issued and outstanding, the Series C Preferred Stock has 0 shares issued and outstanding, the Series D Preferred Stock has 1,299 shares issued and outstanding, and the Series E Preferred Stock has 4,000 shares issued and outstanding.
+As of October 5, 2023, the Series A Preferred Stock has 0 shares issued and outstanding, the Series B Preferred Stock has 0 shares issued and outstanding, the Series C Preferred Stock has 0 shares issued and outstanding, the Series B Preferred Stock has 1,299 shares issued and outstanding, the Series E Preferred Stock has 4,000 shares issued and outstanding. and the Series F Preferred Stock has 5,000 shares issued and outstanding.